 Finally, constitutional considerations can enter the analysis.
 If a public employee demands, as an accommodation, to be able to display religious icons to the public in discharging work responsibilities or to proselytize to the public in some way, this could well create First Amendment Establishment Clause or other constitutional concerns.
 In turn, this would support a public employer’s defense of undue hardship.

-- What if an Employee invents his or her own religion?
+- What if an Employee invents their own religion?

 The test set forth above is California’s statutory test for defining a religion.
 Under the U.S. Constitution, however, the test for what qualifies as a “religion” is more conservative, and based on history and tradition.
 In Church of the Lukumi Babalu Aye, Inc. v.
 City of Hialeah, the U.S. Supreme Court concluded that Santeria, a hybrid African/Catholic faith mandating animal sacrifice, constituted a “religion” entitled to First Amendment protection, based in part on the “historical association between animal sacrifice and religious worship.”